Have you ever heard the phrase “Features tell, but benefits sell?”

 Creating a blog will generate more energy and excitement around your company, courses, and industry.

-Think about it: The more posts you write, and the more you attract comments and connections with other bloggers, the more the people who visit your site will get a feel for who you are and what you do.
+Think about it: The more posts you write, and the more you attract comments and connections with other bloggers, the more your visitors will get a feel for who you are and what you do.

 Plus, regular blogging can keep you on top of trends in your industry.
 That’s a great way to get inspired about new innovations, releases, and marketing campaigns.

-If you’re a new coach—and even if you’re not—a blog is an important piece of your content marketing strategy if you want to set yourself apart from others in your field.
+If you’re a new business owner—and even if you’re not—a blog is an important piece of your content marketing strategy if you want to set yourself apart from others in your field.

 It’s not just about acquiring new clients; a blog can keep you connected with your existing clients, the ones who are still on the fence about working with you, and others who are tied to your industry.
 And a blog allows you to stay relevant in an ever-changing marketplace.